Porgramming-Hero-web-course/batch-4-assignment-1-Ancishan/src/blog1.md

+The significance of union and intersection types in Typescript:

 In TypeScript, union and intersection types play a crucial role in creating flexible, powerful types that allow you to represent a wider variety of data structures and enforce more specific constraints.
 Let’s explore the significance of each:

 Union Types (|):